-How to Create a Care Binder.
+How to Create a Medical Care Binder

 I need to do a Care Binder.
 This is long overdue.
 I’m traveling across the country in 2 weeks to speak at a conference.
 I’ve never left Kevin alone since his epilepsy started.
 And guess what?!?
 Pretty much his entire plan and his medical records are in my head.
 Time to organize it and write it down.
-Print out what I need to print out. (author’s note: This was published a while back, but several of the links to the Care Binder printables were giving 404s, so I had to update it.)
+Print out what I need to print out.

 One thing is for sure, our kids generate a ton of paperwork and files.
 It’s overwhelming at times, isn’t it?

 I think I can reasonably consider myself a Type A, organized sort of person.
 But even Kevin’s stuff gets the best of me sometimes.
 Right now I’m struggling because I have to find some kind of “proof” that shows he is disabled.
 I know I have at least two separate letters from physicians, but of course, I cannot find them.